markaren/E-book_cpp/functions.md

 }
 ```

-To use a function, you call it by its name and provide any necessary arguments (inputs) within parentheses as seen above.
+To use a function, you call it by its name and provide any necessary arguments (inputs) within parentheses (call operator) as seen above.

-### Advantages of Functions:

-- __Modularity:__ Functions allow you to break down a large problem into smaller, manageable tasks.
-- __Reusability:__ Once defined, functions can be reused multiple times across your codebase.
-- __Readability:__ Functions make your code more understandable by encapsulating complex logic.
-- __Maintenance:__ Changes or updates are easier to manage within a function than scattered throughout the code.

 ### Function Overloading: